MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/quarantine-tags.md

 For detailed syntax and parameter information, see [Get-HostedContentFilterPolicy](/powershell/module/exchange/get-hostedcontentfilterpolicy).

-## Remove quarantine tags in the Security & Compliance Center
+## Remove quarantine tags in the Microsoft 365 Defender

 **Notes**: